TL;DR

 Strategic Asset for Nomura

-For Nomura, the acquisition aligns with the Japanese financial group's broader real estate investment strategy, which has increasingly focused on hospitality assets in major gateway cities.
-The purchase was made through a newly established fund targeting institutional investors seeking exposure to Japan's hotel market.
+For Nomura, the acquisition aligns with the Japanese financial group's broader real estate allocation strategy, which has increasingly focused on hospitality assets in major gateway cities.
+The purchase was made through a newly established fund targeting institutional custodians seeking exposure to Japan's hotel market.

 Thai Seller Books Profit